mothur/mothur.github.io/_wiki/oligos_file.md

 ---
 title: 'oligos file'
-tags: 'file types'
+tags: 'file_types'
 redirect_from: '/wiki/Oligos_File'
 ---
-The oligos file is used to provide barcodes and primers to mothur.
-Mothur removes items in the following order: linkers, barcodes, spacers then primers.
+The oligos file is used to provide barcodes and primers to mothur. mothur removes items in the following order: linkers, barcodes, spacers then primers.

 ## Forward Primers